Finance Unit Frequently Asked Questions

 Please send a letter, fax or e-mail to us with the case title and number to the Finance Unit at U.S. District Court, 450 Golden Gate Avenue, San Francisco, CA 94102, fax (415) 522-2150, or e-mail at CAND_Finance@cand.uscourts.gov.
 Please provide your last mailing address in your request.

-For name changes due to marriage or divorce, submit to the judge who presided the case a request with supporting documentation to have your name changed.
+We cannot change the name on the restitution check without a court order.
+For name changes due to marriage or divorce, submit to the judge who presided the case a request to change your name with supporting documentation attached.

 For representatives of a victim's estate or next of kin, submit to the judge who presided the case a request with documentation showing you have the rights to the restitution monies owed to the deceased victim.

 For successor business entities, submit to the court a request with documentation showing the successor business has rights to inherit the original victim's restitution payments.

 If approved, the judge will issue a court order authorizing the name change on future restitution payments.
-Please provide a copy of this court order to the Finance Unit.
+Please provide a copy of this court order to the Finance Unit at CAND_Finance@cand.uscourts.gov.

 If funds have been transferred to Treasury's unclaimed funds accounts, please follow the instructions on our Unclaimed Funds section and submit the applicable forms to the Finance Unit for review and approval before submission to the judge.
-Contact the Finance Unit at 415-522-4621 to find out if funds have been transferred to unclaimed funds before completing the forms.
+Contact the Finance Unit at 415-522-4621 or CAND_Finance@cand.uscourts.gov to find out if funds have been transferred to unclaimed funds before completing the forms.

 How do I get my money which was posted for a criminal bond returned to me?